Conditions & Treatments

 Patients are advised to work closely with a physician to develop the best medical treatment program including medications which control symptoms mostly by increasing the levels of dopamine in the brain.
 Never change or stop taking any medication without talking with your physician.

 Deep Brain Stimulation, a surgical treatment, may also be an option for patients who no longer respond to medications.
+View an online presentation about this advanced surgery.

 Through collaboration between the Mischer Neuroscience Institute at Memorial Hermann and the UT MOVE Clinic at The University of Texas Health Science Center at Houston (UTHealth) , the Movement Disorders and Neurodegenerative Diseases Program has established a track record of outstanding care and excellent outcomes.